-The BMS is responsible for tracking a battery pack's exact state of charge (SoC).
-The SoC may be tracked to provide the driver with an indication of the capacity left in the battery (fuel gauging), or for more advanced control features.
+BMS STATE OF CHARGE CALCULATION The BMS is responsible for tracking a battery pack's exact state of charge (SoC).
+This may simply be for providing the driver with an indication of the capacity left in the battery (fuel gauging), or it could be used for more advanced control features.

 For example, SoC information is critical to estimating and maintaining the pack's usable lifetime.
-Usable battery life can be reduced dramatically by charging the pack too much or discharging it too deeply.
+Usable battery life can be dramatically reduced by simply charging the pack too much, or discharging it too deeply.
 The BMS must maintain the cells within the safe operating limits.
 The SoC indication is also used to determine the end of the charging and discharging cycles.

-To measure SoC, the BMS must include a very accurate charge estimator.
-Since you can't directly measure a battery's charge, the SoC is calculated based upon other measured characteristics like the voltage, temperature, current, and other proprietary parameters (depending on the manufacturer).
+To measure SoC the BMS must include a very accurate charge estimator.
+Since you can't directly measure a battery's charge, the SoC has to be calculated from measured characteristics like voltage, temperature, current and other proprietary (depending on the manufacturer) parameters.
 The BMS is the system responsible for these measurements and calculations.